jeremyosborne/ant_cities/README.md

 * In process
 - Not Started or on hold.

-* Improvement
-    * Headings need a closest angle to make the sharpest steering possible.
 * Food as economy:
     * feed existing ants
     - new ants